zhampel/zhampel.github.io/_pages/software.md

 mathjax: true
 ---

-I am an active developer and maintainer of several projects in the Python data science community.
+I am an active developer and maintainer of several projects in the Python data science community, as well as an editor for the Journal of Open Source Software ([JOSS](http://joss.theoj.org/)).
 See my [GitHub profile](http://github.com/zhampel) for further details.

 ## Maintainer